syncfusion-content/js-api-docs/api/js/ejKanban.md

 ### fields.collapsibleCards.field `string`
 {:#members:fields-collapsiblecards-field}

-It is used to specify the collapsible card's field mapping which is available in datasource value of field mapped in `collapsible`.
+It is used to specify the collapsible card's field mapping.

 #### Default Value